 It’s an international convention for official documents so they can be recognized by other countries than where it was produced.
-This is a stamp that sometimes Germany requires from marriage certificates from other countries in order to recognize the married in Germany.
+This is a stamp that sometimes Germany requires from marriage certificates from other countries in order to do marriage registration in Germany.

 As for citizens from EU countries or other countries, or if your marriage license comes from a non-EU country, it is a good bet that you will need the Apostille.
 To get this, you can go to the city hall of where you were married and most likely get the stamp there.
 Depending on the country it might also be the local parish or other entity.

 The process of marriage registration in Germany

-Once you have the right certificate (and stamp if applicable), ready to get recognized in Germany, you will need to make an appointment or walk-in to the Standesamt in your respective neighbourhood.
+Once you have the right certificate (and stamp if applicable), you will need to make an appointment or walk-in to the Bürgeramt in your respective neighborhood/city.

 The employee might try to send you to the Standesamt instead because they are used to dealing with marriages involving German citizens.
 This is not right: if both spouses/partners are foreigners, registration takes place at the Bürgeramt in the Melderegister.